 While there are regulations that prevent underage users from gambling, betting platforms need to have a secure online age verification tool in place to verify the user’s age remotely.
 This can also be useful when you wish to verify a sports bet account.
 In addition, online gambling blogs can also educate users on underage use and other illegal activities.

 Identity verification is often viewed as an unnecessary hurdle in the industry.
 It is true that adding any additional steps to your onboarding flow is likely to impact conversion, but with a mindful and adaptable verification partner, the increased probability for beating bad actors outweighs any potential downside.

-Moreover, with growing regulatory pressure and public attention, user identification is becoming crucial for managing a sustainable business in the space.
-We put together this small guide for the regulations guiding user verification in the online betting and gambling industry and what to look for in a provider helping you through it.
+Moreover, with growing regulatory pressure and public attention, user identification is becoming crucial for managing a sustainable business in the online gambling space.
+We put together this small guide of regulations guiding user verification in the online gambling and sports betting industry and what to look for in a provider.

 Identity verification’s role in complying with regulations

 In countries where online gambling is allowed - such as the US, UK and throughout Europe, it is heavily regulated and strictly enforced.
 To cite an example, the United Kingdom’s Gambling Act of 2005 set up a Gambling Commission to regulate the industry.

 Failure to comply with a sound Know Your Customer (KYC) process can attract up to tens of millions in fines.
 Recent cases reveal that penalties skyrocketed to more than £6.2 billion in the UK, last year alone.